The Shafarevich conjecture for hypersurfaces in abelian varieties: Hodge--Deligne systems and integral points

 Two small modifications need to be made to the proof in \cite{LV}.
 First, we have replaced $\frac{1}{2} h^0$ with $\frac{1}{2} (h^0 - \torusdim)$.
 To get this stronger bound, replace the final inequality of \cite[Equation 11.15]{LV} with

-(Here $Q$ is a parabolic subgroup, $a_0$ the dimension of its Levi quotient, and $B$ a Borel.
+(Here $Q = Q_0$, $a_0$ the dimension of an associated Levi subgroup, and $B$ a Borel.
 There is no new idea here; this bound is stronger only because the bound in \cite{LV} was not sharp.)

-Second, our hypothesis is weaker: in the above-referenced proposition, $F_{0, M}$ is assumed to be balanced, while here it is only assumed to be at least balanced.
+Second, our hypothesis is weaker: in the above-referenced proposition, $F_{0, M}$ is assumed to be balanced, while here it is only assumed to be semibalanced.
 This is not a problem, since the inequalities work in our favor.
+Recall from \cite[proof of Proposition 11.3]{LV} that $T$ is a maximal torus contained in $P$, $\Sigma$ is the set of roots of $T$ on $\Gzero$, $\Sigma_P \subseteq \Sigma$ is the set of roots of $T$ on $P$, and $\mu$ is a cocharacter defining the parabolic subgroup $Q_0$.
 In our context, \cite[Equation 11.14]{LV} is replaced with the inequality

 and \cite[Equation 11.16]{LV} becomes

 The rest of the proof goes through as in \cite{LV}. \end{proof}